MrZhuNi/salome_shape/src/FeaturesPlugin/doc/commonFeature.rst

 .. centered::
   **Common operation**

-It is necessary to select main objects and tool objects.
+- **Main Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be common with tool objects.

-**Apply** button creates the common shape.
+-  **Tool Objects** contains a list of objects selected in the Object Browser or in the Viewer, which will be common with main objects.

-**Cancel** button cancels operation.
+- **See preview** button shows a result of the operation.

 **TUI Command**:  *model.addCommon(Part_doc, mainObjects, toolObjects)*